User best practices, recommended workflows, and rules of engagement.

-Example: Joy Carns, Senior Business Development Manager, is an Affiliated Contact with her employer, Quad, Inc. She is also has a specific role managing her company's partnership with UW-Madison.
+Example: Joy Carns, Senior Business Development Manager, is an Affiliated Contact with her employer, Quad, Inc. She also has a specific role managing her company's partnership with UW-Madison.
 Her Partnership Role of "Alliance Manager" is noted in her Affiliated Contact record.

 Affiliating UW named professors with organization Account

 If the UW faculty member is a licensed User of Salesforce - make them a part of the Relationship Management Team.
-If not a User, create Contact for professor and make them an Affiliated Contact with the organization.
+If not a User, create a Contact for the professor and make them an Affiliated Contact with the organization.

 Affiliations (Affiliated Accounts)